The Global English style guide: a review

 - Set the system up.

-Kohl explains that to increase consistency, to improve machine translation, and to help non-native speakers who do not know a particular verb, it is better to keep the parts of the verb together.
+However, Kohl explains that to increase consistency, to improve machine translation, and to help non-native speakers who do not know a particular verb, the parts of a phrasal verb must be together.

 A full chapter and an appendix show how to improve readability and translatability by using syntactic cues.
 A syntactic cue is a part of language that helps a reader to identify parts of speech and to analyse the structure of a sentence.
-Sometimes, syntactic cues are optional, but excluding syntactic cues can cause ambiguity.
+Sometimes, syntactic cues are optional, but a sentence that does not have syntactic cues can be ambiguous.
 Kohl gives a humorous example.
-The grammatically correct sentence, "Do not dip your bread or roll in your soup" has two interpretations:
+The sentence, "Do not dip your bread or roll in your soup" has two interpretations:

 - Do not dip your bread or your roll in your soup.